Skip to main content

 This early ultrasound scan provides important information about the number of babies present and the expected date of delivery.

-At 18+0 to 20+6 weeks we scan your baby to assess the major systems of the body for anomalies, the majority of which cannot be picked up through earlier screening.
-Careful and accurate measurements of the baby are taken to monitor the baby's wellbeing.
+At 18+0 to 20+6 weeks we offer to scan your baby to assess the major systems of the body to ensure they are developing as we would expect.
+Careful measurements of the baby are taken to monitor the baby's wellbeing.

-At this scan your umbilical artery dopplers will be measured; these measurements help us to detect those babies who may be at higher risk of not growing as we expect.
+At this scan your uterine artery dopplers will be measured.
+These measurements help us to detect those babies who may have a higher chance of not growing as we expect, and may in turn lead to you developing high blood pressure.

 36 week scan

-This scan ensures the baby is growing well, identifies babies that are 'breech' (not head down) and also enables us to identify which babies could be at risk after this point if the pregnancy continues.
+This scan checks the baby is growing as expected, identifies babies that are not head down and also enables us to identify which babies may benefit from closer monitoring until the end of pregnancy.

 Scan images